-PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at Chambers thereot, in the County Court-house in the City of New York, on Friday, the 18th day of July, 1830, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
-The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as Union street, extending from Lind avenue to Anderson avenue, in the Twenty-third Ward, in the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by the Department or Public Parks, being the following-described lots, pieces or parcels of land, viz.:
+PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said Court, to be held at Chambers thereot, in the County Court-house in the City of New York, on Friday, the 18th day of July, 1850, at the opening of the Court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
+The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as Union street, extending from Lind avenue to Anderson avenue, in the Twenty-third Ward, in the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by the Department of Public Parks, being the following-described lots, pieces or parcels of land, viz.:

-Beginning at a point in the eastern line of Lind avenue (onfirmed May 22, 1888), which intersection is the southeastern corner of Lind avenue and Wolf street;
+Beginning at a point in the eastern line of Lind avenue, distant 136,49 feet southerly from the intersection of the northern and eastern lines of said Lind avenue (confirmed May 22, 1888), which intersection is the southeastern corner of Lind avenue and Wolf street;

-2d.
+1st.
 Thence southwesterly along the eastern line of Lind avenue for 51,56 feet;

 2d.
-Thence southeasterly, deflecting 104° 08' 16" to the left, for 1,032,49 feet southerly from the intersection is the southeastern corner of Lind avenue for 51,56 feet;
+Thence southeasterly, deflecting 104° 08' 16'' to the left, for 1,082,46 feet;